Model Business Processes

 Describe business and IT architecture

-Business processes within an organization rarely exists exist with a well-structured documentation of business architecture, workflows and operational business.
+Business processes within an organization rarely have a well-structured documentation of business architecture, workflows and operational business.
 The business models and underlying business processes typically evolve from existing workflows and operational practices.
 BPM-X provides tools and methods to help organizations: document processes and operations, identify best practice, build to-be process models and conduct gap analysis to describe the business to IT transformation.

 How BPM evolves